Berseem Clover: A Super Legume for Organic Horse Pastures

 Before you fertilize your pasture (again), here are some side-by-side comparisons to consider:

 Despite its easy establishment, Frosty Berseem Clover must be cut with care.
-Because each plant stores its energy at its base (rather than in the roots), cutting height needs to be 2 to 3 inches above the lowest leaf on the plant.
+Because each plant stores its energy at its base (rather than in the roots), cutting height needs to be 2-3″ above the lowest leaf on the plant.

 Seeds can be purchased online and come untreated with an OMRI certified Nitrocoat, a live rhizobium inoculant that stimulates nitrogen-producing nodules to help create stronger, healthier plants.